chenhao-ye/snow/src/service/gcal/README.md

 To use SNOW, there are two authentications to take care of:

 1. Before SNOW can access any Google APIs and retrieve user data, SNOW must prove to Google that it's really SNOW, not some malicious applications that pretend to be SNOW.
+This authentication is to prove your identity as the *developer* of SNOW.

-2. The user then must grant SNOW the access of the user's data on Google.
+2. The user then must grant SNOW access to the user's data on Google.
+This authentication is to prove your identity as the *user* of SNOW.

-For authentication (1), one must create a project, within which then create [credentials](https://developers.google.com/workspace/guides/create-credentials#desktop-app) and enables Google Calendar APIs.
+For authentication (1), one must create a project for SNOW, within which then create [credentials](https://developers.google.com/workspace/guides/create-credentials#desktop-app) and enables Google Calendar APIs.

+For authentication (2), SNOW will prompt a window to ask for Google Calendar read-only access permission.
+Google may show a warning that "Google hasn't verified this app", because you haven't submitted SNOW to Google for verification.
+It's okay and just click **Continue**.
+Ideally, you only need to do it once, and SNOW will refresh the token automatically.
+Sometimes it may fail to refresh and require you to retry login.

+Click the toggle list below for step-by-step help.

 <details>
 <summary>Create a project</summary>